-Have You Experienced Sobriety Based Symtoms?
+Have You Experienced Sobriety Based Symptoms?

 By Karen Morgan

 When I originally entered the Addiction field in late 1992, I was completely unaware of Post Acute Withdrawal (PAW) though I had certainly experienced the symptoms.
-I was 6 years into recovery at that time, which was a direct result of involvement in and commitment to a 12-Step recovery program.
-I learned how to get and stay sober, but not how to regulate my emotions or how to effectively manage my stress related illness.
+I was six years into recovery at that time, which was a direct result of involvement in and commitment to a 12-Step recovery program.
+I learned how to get and stay sober, but not how to regulate my emotions or how to effectively manage my stress-related illness.
 So, when I was introduced to Staying Sober by Terrance Gorski and Merlene Miller, I felt I had struck gold!

 As the years progressed, many situations arose that produced significant amounts of stress in my life which caused and aggravated PAW or Sobriety Based symptoms.

-It’s important to point out that everyone experiences stress to some degree as a result of change in ones life, good, bad or otherwise.
+It’s important to point out that everyone experiences stress to some degree as a result of a change in one’s life, good, bad or otherwise.
 Adding the dynamic of recovery from substance dependence, we tend to have exaggerated experiences and therefore, higher levels of stress.
 Our brains have been physically altered due to the use and abuse of substances as well as any co-occurring mental health conditions, so we react much more strongly and tend to encounter the following symptoms:

 - Inability to think clearly

 - Stress sensitivity